Skip to main content

 1. Child Development courses offered in High School.

-To find Child Development courses on the Training Calendar, first select either In-Person, Virtual or Online from the “Training Format” dropdown and then select Child Development under “Initial Training Requirements” dropdown list and click “Submit”.
+To find Child Development courses on the Training Calendar, first select either In-Person, Virtual or Online from the “Training Format” dropdown and then select Child Development under the “Initial Training Requirements” dropdown list and click “Submit”.